yafrani/TTPlab/README.md

 # References

 [1] El Yafrani, Mohamed, and Belaïd Ahiod.
 "Population-based vs. Single-solution Heuristics for the Travelling Thief Problem."
-Proceedings of the 2016 on Genetic and Evolutionary Computation Conference.
-ACM, 2016.
+Genetic and Evolutionary Computation Conference (GECCO), ACM, 2016.

-[2] Yafrani, Mohamed El, and Belaïd Ahiod.
-"Cosolver2B: An Efficient Local Search Heuristic for the Travelling Thief Problem." arXiv preprint arXiv:1603.07051 (2016).
+[2] El Yafrani, Mohamed, and Belaïd Ahiod.
+"Cosolver2B: An Efficient Local Search Heuristic for the Travelling Thief Problem."
+IEEE/ACS International Conference of Computer Systems and Applications (AICCSA), IEEE, 2015.

 [3] Bonyadi, Mohammad Reza, Zbigniew Michalewicz, and Luigi Barone.
 "The travelling thief problem: the first step in the transition from theoretical problems to realistic problems."
 2013 IEEE Congress on Evolutionary Computation.
 IEEE, 2013.